-Nirjala Ekadashi is also known as Pandava Bhima Ekadashi, based on the legend of Bhima, the second and strongest of the five Pandava brothers.
+Nirjala Ekadashi is also known as Pandava Bhima Ekadashi or Bhimseni or Pandava Nirjala Ekadashi or Bhima Ekadashi, based on the legend of Bhima, the second and strongest of the five Pandava brothers.

 Based on the story from Brahma Vaivarta Purana, it is said that Bhima wanted to keep all ekadashi fasts, but being a lover of food, he could control his hunger.
-His entire family of four brothers, Yudhishthir, Arjuna, Nakul and Shahdeva, along with their wife Draupadi and mother Kunti, used to observe the Ekadashi fast without fail.
-He was scared of dishonoring Lord Vishnu, for whom thefast is observed, hence, he approached sage Vyasa for a solution.
-Sage Vyasa advised Bhima to observe Nirjala Ekadashi, once a year, and this way he can attain the virtue of all 24 ekadashis.
+His entire family of four brothers, Yudhishthir, Arjuna, Nakul and Sahadeva, along with their wife Draupadi and mother Kunti, used to observe the Ekadashi fast without fail.
+He was scared of dishonoring Lord Vishnu, for whom the fast is observed, hence, he approached sage Vyasa for a solution.
+Sage Vyasa advised Bhima to observe Nirjala Ekadashi, once a year and this way he can attain the virtue of all 24 ekadashis.

 As per this Nirjala ekadasi story, one is able to get the benefits of all Ekadasis by observing one Nirjala Ekadasi.

-The God of Nirjala ekadasi fast is Lord Vishnu.
-People who listen to the glories and offer dan dakshina to Brahmins attains the transcendal abode of Supreme Lord Vishnu.
+Ruling Gods: The deity of Nirjala Ekadasi fast is Lord Vishnu.
+A person who listens to the glories of Vishnu and offer dan dakshina to Brahmins attains the transcendental abode of Supreme Lord Vishnu.
 It is believed that Lord Vishnu transformed himself into Ekadashi to redeem the humanity from sins.

-• Image of Vishnu or a Saligrama stone is bathed with Panchamrita, a mixture of five foods: milk, curd, ghee (clarified butter), honey and sugar.
+- Image of Vishnu or a Shaligrama stone is bathed with Panchamrita, a mixture of five foods: milk, curd, ghee (clarified butter), honey and sugar.

-• Next morning, after bath, donate food, clothes, fruits, sherbet, milk etc. then person can break fast by drinking water.
+- Next morning, after bath, donate food, clothes, fruits, sherbet and milk etc. to the needy.
+The person can break fast by drinking water.